benfgit/falcon-core-linux/docs/core_extension_doc/processors_description/detector/ripple_detector.rst

+.. _RippleDetector:

 RippleDetector
 ==============

-Detect ripples in a MultiChannelData stream and emits an ripple event in response
+Detect ripples in a MultiChannelData stream and emits a ripple event in response

 .. list-table:: **Input port**
    :header-rows: 1